 The extending of a submission deadline applies to course work or self-recorded presentations only.
 Other types of assessments held on fixed dates such as presentation delivery, practical or examination are not applicable.
 It is your responsibility to manage your time according to the assessment submission schedule and ensure that work is submitted by the published deadline.
 Missing a deadline will generally mean that work is subject to a penalty and may not be marked at all.
 If you are unable to submit work by the date published, you may apply for an extension.
-An application for an extension can only be approved if applied for no later than 48 hours after the published submission deadline and supported by appropriate documentary evidence.
-Requests received after the submission deadline will not be considered.
+An application for an extension can only be approved if applied for no later than 48 hours after the published submission deadline will not be considered.
 The Application for Extension form can be found in the files section of the HE Student Team.